Pseudo-Anosov maps with small stretch factors on punctured surfaces

 \subsection{Acknowledgement}

-Part of this work has been done while the author was a PhD student at Princeton University.
+Part of this work was carried out while the author was a PhD student at Princeton University.
 I would like to thank my advisor, Professor David Gabai, for stimulating conversations.
 The author gratefully acknowledges the support by a Glasstone Research Fellowship.